bonitasoft/bonita-doc/md/customize-living-application-theme.md

 ### Generate the project using the maven archetype

 A [maven archetype](https://maven.apache.org/archetype/index.html) is a maven project templating toolkit.
-This archetype allows you to bootstrap a Bonita connector project on your file system.
-A Bonita connector project is a maven project.
-It can be built, tested and then imported into a Bonita project using Bonita Studio.
+This archetype allows you to bootstrap a theme project on your file system.
+A theme project is a maven project.
+It can be built, tested and then imported into Bonita from the Bonita portal.

 To create your theme project, prompt a terminal and enter the following command:
 ::: warning